SimplyBrandon/shortify/README.md

 ## Additional Features
 I have added a few extra features to enhance the project:
 - **Persistent URLs**: URLs are stored in a MySQL database to reflect a real-world scenario.
 - **Configurable Redirection Route**: Users can be redirected to the original URL via a configurable route.
 By default, this is `/go/{alias}` but can be changed in the `.env` file.
+Set to `/` for root domain redirection.
 - **Usage Tracking**: A 'uses' column in the database increments each time a shortened URL is accessed, allowing tracking of URL popularity.
 - **Custom Alias**: Users can provide a custom alias for their shortened URL.
 If the alias is already in use, an error message is returned.
 - **Vue.js Frontend**: A simple Vue.js frontend is included which allows users to shorten URLs via a form and list the shortened URLs by recently created.